Santiago Martínez Delgado: Early years

-Martinez began studying art by age 11 under the instruction of Colombian Master Roberto Pizano and following Andrés de Santa Maria at the Bogotá Fine Arts Academy.
+Martinez began studying art at age 11 under the instruction of Colombian Master Roberto Pizano and following Andrés de Santa Maria at the Bogotá Fine Arts Academy.

 In 1925, he moved to Cartagena, where, at the age of 18, he directed and illustrated some sections for the newspaper "La Patria" under the pseudonym of "Sanmardel".

 Chicago and Taliesin

-Soon after, in 1926, Martínez traveled to Chicago, where he studied and worked for over five years at the Fine Arts Institute of Chicago under the tutoring of Ruth VanSickle Ford.
+Soon after, in 1926, Martínez traveled to Chicago, where he studied and worked for over five years at the Fine Arts Institute of Chicago under the tutelage of Ruth VanSickle Ford.
 In Chicago, Martínez befriended and worked alongside Edward Hopper, Isamu Noguchi, Willem de Kooning and Edgar Kaufmann Jr., among others.

 Wright was quoted: "Young Santiago's brush lines are elegant and his attitude gracious."

 In 1929, Martínez was awarded first prize for the "Best advertisement illustration" by the US Federation of Commercial Artists.
 Shortly after, he won the Logan Medal for the Arts for his mural: "Colombian evolution" at the 1933 Chicago International World Fair and exposition.
 At the fair, Martínez also assisted with the Murals at the General Motors Exhibit, as Diego Rivera's commission was cancelled due to the Lenin controversy in New York.

 Back in Colombia

 Martínez returned to Colombia in 1934 with an innovative line pioneering in the pictorial Art Deco style.

 In 1936, Martínez founded the Art school and decoration at the Universidad Javeriana Femenina.

 From 1937 to 1940, he directed and illustrated the magazine "Revista Vida", which became the main outlet for cultural media at the time.
 It featured interviews of world-renowned artists like Joan Miró and writers like his longtime friend Gabriela Mistral.
-He also made various illustrations for the America, Anarkos, Cromos and PAN Magazines.
+He also made various illustrations for America, Anarkos, Cromos and PAN Magazines.

 Madonna dilemma

 Martinez, who was an avid historian and protector of the Colombian artistic heritage, discovered a painting by Raphael de Urbino.
 This discovery started a debate among Colombian scholars that is now referred to as "The dilemma of (La Madonna de Bogotá) (Lio de la Madona).
-Martinez Delgado managed to prove the provenance of the piece along with its authenticity with the use of X rays and detailed forensic work.
+Martinez Delgado managed to prove the provenance of the piece along with its authenticity with the use of X-rays and detailed forensic work.
 In 1939, he took the painting to New York City during the 1939 World's Fair, where experts from the Metropolitan Museum, the Chicago Art Institute and the Louvre examined the painting.
-Among the experts were: Daniel Catton, Rich A. Sweet, Ruber H. Clark, Leo A. Marzolo, Adolfo Venturiy and Wilhelm Valentiner.
+Among the experts were: Daniel Catton, Rich A. Sweet, Ruber H. Clark, Leo A. Marzolo, Adolfo Venturi and Wilhelm Valentiner.
 They all concurred with Master Martinez and confirmed its authenticity.
-The painting was included in the artist's catalog as the "Madonna of Bogotá.
+The painting was included in the artist's catalog as the "Madonna of Bogotá."